bruceravel/demeter/documentation/README.rst

 Prerequisites
 -------------

-This version of the Demeter documentation uses `reSTructuredText
+This version of the Demeter documentation uses `reStructuredText
 <http://docutils.sourceforge.net/docs/user/rst/quickstart.html>`_ and
 the Sphinx document generation system.
 Thus to generate useful documentation from the source files in this directory, you must have